Yousangji/RestyQL/README.md

  &nbsp;
  &nbsp;
  &nbsp;
-### 2. Also, RestyQL helps http communication be self-documenting.
+### 2. RestyQL helps http communication be self-documenting.
    Adding 'schema' parameter in http request, client would get empty schema of objects which describe the result of request.

        http://api/users?query = id,name,profile,contact.email & ignore = profile.location & schema

-  > If any http request contains 'schema' as a key of parameter, It will returns empty schema of objects.
+  > If any http request contains 'schema' as a key of parameter,\
+   It will returns empty schema of objects filtered by client side request and server side setting.
   >
     {
     	"name" : {},